skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/verify.md

 ```
 aws lambda create-function --function-name verifyfunction --runtime nodejs8.10 --role arn:aws:iam::<ACCOUNT_ID_FROM_OTHER_TEAM>:role/webadmins/NAME_OF_ROLE --handler index.handler --region us-east-1 --zip-file fileb://lambdafunction.zip --profile webadmins
 ```
-* Invoke the Lambda function and make sure it is generating logs in CloudWatch logs and that it is able to list the objects in the bucket.
+* Invoke the Lambda function
 ```
 aws lambda invoke --function-name verifyfunction --region us-east-1 --invocation-type RequestResponse outputfile.txt --profile webadmins
 ```
 * Examine the output file.
-It should show a number of log files in the S3 bucket that the Lambda function read.

 If you see files marked that **webadmins/you-should-SEE-this-file--webadmins...** then you have successfully verified that the webadmins can do their job.
+Also make sure the function is generating logs in CloudWatch logs.

 Congratulations!

 ## Task 4 <small>Cleanup</small>